shashank263/shashank263/README.md

  I’m a student passionate about **AI**, **ML**, and **Web Development**.
  I love building real-world projects that solve practical problems.
- Currently working on: resume checker project
+ Currently working on: react projects
  Always learning and exploring new tech and frameworks

 ## Technologies & Tools